namdinator/Namdinator_bash/README.md

 ./Namdiantor_Rosetta_CSB.sh -p input.pdb -m map.mrc -r 3.5 -x

--p is the input PDB file (mandatory), -m is the input density in .mrc format (mandatory), -r is the resolution of the input density (mandatory) and -x is to turn on phenix.real.space refinement.
+-p is the input PDB file (mandatory), -m is the input density in .mrc format (mandatory), -r is the resolution of the input density (mandatory) and -x is to turn on phenix.real.space refinement (Optional, but recommended).